specs + or - 10% depending on builder's workmanship. Hull weight means

-Down East 25 is a composite epoxy-fiberglass-plywood boat.
+The Down East 25 is a composite epoxy-fiberglass-plywood boat.
+Some call it second generation stitch and glue.
+The

+hull is build around a simple plywood core sandwiched between layers of

+directional fiberglass in epoxy.
+This method produces a high quality fiberglass

+boat using methods within the reach of any amateur builder.
 The hull is

-build around a simple plywood core sandwiched between layers of directional

-fiberglass in epoxy.
-This method produces a high quality fiberglass boat

-using methods within the reach of any amateur builder.
-The hull is assembled

-on a simple jig made from the bulkheads, frames and some temporary molds.
+assembled on a simple jig made from the bulkheads, frames and some temporary

 dimensions: all bulkheads, frames, molds and transom dimensions plus accurate